 Severity definitions are for guidance purposes only and describe in general terms the impact a problem may have on business operations.
-While cases of all severities may be logged on a 24x7 basis, case-handling priority will be given to Severity 1 problems per Continuous Efforts below.
-For certain products, this means that lower ranked severities may be addressed within regional business hours only.
+While cases of all severities may be logged on a 24/7 basis, case-handling priority is given to severity 1 problems per Continuous Efforts below.
+Lower ranked severities are addressed within regional business hours only.

 As a designated contact, you are responsible for determining the initial severity level of each problem you log with us.
 The severity level reflects your assessment of the potential adverse impact to your business and needs to match the definitions described under Severity Level Definitions.